NOTE: The asterisks are to personally denote the primary resources to check most frequently.

 Chelsea Manning — former US Army soldier and whistleblower that leaked the State Department cables to WikiLeaks.

-Chris Hedges — recipient of the Amnesty International Global Award for Human Rights Journalism and former professor at Columbia University, New York University, Princeton University, University of Toronto, and various New Jersey prisons.
+Chris Hedges — recipient of the Amnesty International Global Award for Human Rights Journalism and the Pulitzer Prize; and former professor at Columbia University, New York University, Princeton University, University of Toronto, and various New Jersey prisons.

 Christina Lin — former researcher at Johns Hopkins University, Office of the Secretary of Defense, National Security Council, Department of State, and Export-Import Bank of the United States.